Raymundv/DiffEqFlux.jl/docs/src/examples/neural_ode.md

 end

 # Do not plot by default for the documentation
-# Users should change doplot=true to see the plots callbacks
+# Users should change doplot=true to see the plots callbacks.
+#Use scatter for the plots
 function callback(state, l; doplot = false)
     println(l)
     # plot current prediction against data